-Airport / Hotel / Airport pick up & drop off service by private tourist vehicle.
+Airport / Hotel / Airport pick up & drop off service by a private tourist vehicle

-Local Ace the Himalaya licensed English speaking guide.
+Local Ace the Himalaya licensed English-speaking trekking guide

-Free Ace the Himalaya duffel/kit bag & sun hat. (yours to keep).
+Free Ace the Himalaya duffel/kit bag and sun hat (yours to keep)

 Price Does not Include

-All your Meals during the trek (roughly USD 180 to USD 250 per person).
+All your meals during the trek (roughly USD 180 to 250 per person)

-Travel insurance which covers emergency Rescue and Evacuation.
-(See the travel insurance page)
+Travel insurance which covers emergency high-altitude rescue and evacuation (See the travel insurance page.)

-Nepal entry visa; you can obtain a visa easily upon your arrival at Tribhuwan International Airport in Kathmandu (Tourist Visa with Multiple Entries for 15 days can be obtained by paying US $ 25 or equivalent foreign currency.
-Similarly, Tourist Visa with Multiple Entries for 30 days and 90 days can be obtained by paying US $40 and $ 100 respectively.
-Please bring 2 copies of passport size photos).
+Nepal entry visa; you can obtain the visa easily upon your arrival at Tribhuwan International Airport in Kathmandu (Tourist Visa with Multiple Entries for 15 days can be obtained by paying USD 25 or equivalent foreign currency.
+Similarly, Tourist Visa with Multiple Entries for 30 days and 90 days can be obtained by paying USD 40 and 100 respectively.
+Please bring 2 copies of passport size photos.)